EFL Clubs came together on Tuesday 10 March to highlight the positive impact football has in changing people’s lives

 Blackpool FC Community Trust also had a presence at Hounds Hill Shopping Centre informing the general public about all the great opportunities we have available through Blackpool FC Sports College.
 If you would like to learn more about the different pathways then come along to the Education Open Evening on Monday 23rdMarch in the Education and Community Centre at Bloomfield Rd Stadium, 5pm – 7pm.

 BTEC Sport students then went to present a cheque to local charity Donna’s Dream House as they have spent the last few weeks raising funds through a Paris to Pool challenge.
-Congratulations to them as they raise £1363.25.
+Congratulations to them as they raised £1363.25.

 Caroline Hawes, Education Manager: “I’m really proud of the students, it’s the highest amount BTEC students have raised from one event.
 From planning to delivery they have pushed themselves and committed to the ‘organising and event’ module as part of their course.”